Not a Good Fit for Our List: Why I Gave Up on Traditional Publishing

 Before grad school, I hitchhiked across Canada, housesat in Panama, then spent six months crewing on sailboats across the Pacific.
 I turned that experience into a novel.

-Sky to Sea is a YA spacefaring adventure about a girl named Mariana who escapes from a lunar prison and charts her own course.
+Sky to Sea is a YA spacefaring adventure about a girl named Mariana who escapes from a lunar prison and gets entangled in an international conspiracy.
 That one finally caught the attention of an agent: Valerie Noble at Donaghy Literary.

 We did some solid revisions, and then she sent it out on submission.
 That was the breakthrough I’d been waiting for—or so I thought.